-Student Insurance
+Student Accident Insurance

-A group policy, providing insurance protection, is maintained by the College and all curriculum students are required to subscribe to such coverage.
+A group policy, providing accident insurance protection, is maintained by the College and all curriculum and continuing education students are required to subscribe to such coverage.
 The only exception is for students taking only online courses.
 The cost of accident insurance to the student is a maximum of \$2.00 per semester.